-This Interim Guidance for Commercial Fishing Services and For-Hire Vessels during the COVID-19 Public Health Emergency ("Interim COVID-19 Guidance for Commercial Fishing Services and For-Hire Vessels") was created to provide owners/operators of commercial fishing services and for-hire vessels and their workers and contractors with precautions to help protect against the spread of COVID-19 as commercial fishing services and for-hire vessel activities resume or expand upon their current essential operations.
+This Interim Guidance for Forestry Activities during the COVID-19 Public Health Emergency ("Interim COVID-19 Guidance for Forestry") was created to provide foresters with precautions to be adhered to when harvesting and milling wood products to help protect against the spread of COVID-19 as these activities reopen or expand upon their essential activities.

 These guidelines are minimum requirements only and any employer is free to provide additional precautions or increased restrictions.
 These guidelines are based on the best-known public health practices at the time of Phase I of the State's reopening, and the documentation upon which these guidelines are based can and does change frequently.
-The Responsible Parties - as defined below - are accountable for adhering to all local, state and federal requirements relative to commercial fishing services and for-hire vessels.
-The Responsible Parties are also accountable for staying current with any updates to these requirements, as well as incorporating same into any commercial fishing service and for-hire vessel and/or Site Safety Plan.
+The Responsible Parties - as defined below - are accountable for adhering to all local, state and federal requirements relative to forestry activities.
+The Responsible Parties are also accountable for staying current with any updates to these requirements, as well as incorporating same into any forestry/ activities and/or Site Safety Plan.